 A university degree (minimum standard 2.2, or US GPA 3.0) or the equivalent in education and professional experience.
-Students will be accepted on the basis of the degree result and a sample of recent writing (3,000 words maximum), and a personal statement of interest (500 words maximum).
+Students will be accepted on the basis of their degree result, a sample of recent writing (3,000 words maximum), and a personal statement of interest (500 words maximum).
+Those who wish to explore possibilities for entry through the ‘Qualifier’ option should contact the Course Director.

 1 year, full-time